Gaurav-Pande/AES/README.md

 # AES

 [NOTE] : This is the course project for cs7650.
-If you are looking for detailed deep learning implementation for this proeject please refer to this repo:https://github.com/Gaurav-Pande/AES_DL
+If you are looking for detailed deep learning implementation for this project please refer to this repo:https://github.com/Gaurav-Pande/AES_DL

 Course project for CS 7650 NLP (Georiga Tech)